About the course

-We expect all prospective students to have spent some days observing, possibly assisting, learners and teachers in Biology departments/ classrooms to familiarise themselves with current developments.
+We recommend that all prospective students have spent some days observing, possibly assisting, learners and teachers in Biology departments/ classrooms to familiarise themselves with current developments.

 The PGCE is a challenging course, and we are looking for applicants with a wide range of skills, knowledge, experiences and an aptitude for teaching.
 These skills include the ability to form relationships, good communication, commitment to learning and teaching and reflective qualities.